 *Registered with The Dutch Association of Psychologists (Nederlands Instituut van Psychologen, NIP)

-Iris is a pregnancy, birth and postpartum doula (BSc, MA) and hormone yoga teacher (Birthlight UK) specialized in women's health.
+Iris is a hormonal health coach, birth worker (BSc, MA) and hormone yoga teacher (Birthlight UK) specialized in women's health.
 After her anthropological research on pregnancy experiences in rural India, she fell in love with pregnancy and birth.
 Ever since, she has dedicated her life to all full-spectrum and holistic care concerning women's well-being in all cycles of their life -- from conscious contraception choices, optimizing menstrual cycles and fertility, to pregnancy, birth preparation and postpartum.
 She works 1:1 and in groups, teaches yoga classes and organizes retreats.
 Iris is an advocate for informed consent regarding women's bodies and dedicates her life tending to the fertility, pregnancy, birth and postpartum continuum.

 what clients say